 (A) If production of capital goods is too great relative to the production of consumption goods, productive capacity will tend to outstrip actual output.

-(B) Conversely, if consumption-goods production and demand outstrips capital-goods production, a limit to the growth of actual output will emerge.
+(B) Conversely, if consumption-goods production outstrips capital-goods production, a limit to the growth of actual output will emerge.

 Problem (A) will tend to give rise to unemployment due to excess capacity (now often referred to as ‘Keynesian unemployment’).
 Problem (B) will tend to cause unemployment due to productive capacity being too small to employ the entire labor force (sometimes called ‘classical unemployment’).